Residential Mental Health Treatment Programs for Adults and Adolescents

 Please see our Covid-19 Information page for more information.

 All clients admitting to the adult residential or day treatment programs must be fully vaccinated prior to the day of admission.
-Adult clients are not required to complete pre-admission testing and will not be required to wear masks.
+Adult clients are not required to complete pre-admission testing.

-Adolescent clients are encouraged to receive the Pfizer Covid-19 vaccination (the only vaccine approved for 12-17 year-old individuals at this time) prior to admission.
-All adolescent clients must wear masks outside of their private rooms and practice physical distancing.
+Adolescent clients admitting before September 27, 2021, are encouraged to receive the Pfizer Covid-19 vaccination (the only vaccine approved for 12-17 year-old individuals at this time) prior to admission.
+All adolescents admitting on or after September 27, 2021, must be fully vaccinated for Covid-19 prior to admission.